 2. Fact: If you improve your problem solving knowledge, skills, and speed, than your scores will increase in all areas of the SAT.

 Our strategy is to identify and bridge gaps in your knowledge base and motivate you to practice what you learn so you can confidently apply newly acquired skills in an actual test setting.
-We demonstrate specific methods which enable you to handle problems you could solve before.
+We demonstrate specific methods which enable you to handle problems you could not solve before.
+Our techniques also help you improve your problem solving speed which in turn enables you to complete each section of the test within specified time.

 3. Fact: A high GPA does not ensure high SAT scores.
 Unfortunately, even students at top high schools do not always develop strong problem solving skills.

-In each of the past six years, I have seen several students who received A’s in Algebra II, Pre-Calculus, or Calculus but cannot confidently solve SAT-level problems such as the following:
+In each of the past ten years, I have seen a couple of dozen students who received A’s in Algebra II, Pre-Calculus, or Calculus but cannot confidently solve SAT-level problems such as the following:

 If you go from City A to City B at 60 km/h and return from City B to City A at 90 km/h, what is your average speed for the entire trip?